Xabaril/EsquioSetParameterActionV3/README.md

 - **toggle-type**: Type of the toggle to set the parameter value.
 - **parameter-name**: Name of the parameter inside the toggle.
 - **value**: Value to set to the parameter.
+- **deployment-name**: Name of the deplyment you want to set the value for (if you are using rings, otherwise leave empty)

 ## Example